 the creation of the "Share the Road Bus."
 When the Champaign County Bikes and the League of

 C-U area, MTD signed on as a sponsor.
 The map features routes that are rated by level of "cycling

 comfort" and are colored green, yellow or orange, depending on the road compatibility for cyclists.

-The map also provides safety information and details on riding MTD with a bike.
+The map also provides safety information, a MTD system map, and details on riding MTD with a bike.